Iran–Philippines relations: Diplomatic relations

 Iran and the Philippines have embassies in one another's capitals, though the two do not share extensive bilateral relations.
 In August 2003, Manila and Tehran held their first bilateral conference entitled "Dialogue Among Civilizations".
 In April 2008, Philippine Secretary of Foreign Affairs Alberto Romulo called for the expansion of bilateral ties with Iran and claimed that the two countries have enjoyed good relations in the past, giving promise to a positive future relationship.

 During an April 2009 meeting with the Filipino Ambassador to Iran, Generoso Senga, Iranian Foreign Minister Manouchehr Mottaki noted the positive nature of bilateral ties and expressed hope that relations, especially in the fields of energy, technology, science, and culture, would continue to expand.
 In the same meeting, Mottaki blamed the reactions of “extra-regional powers” for expanding extremism in Asia.
 In February 2010, the Emilio Aguinaldo College in Manila opened Iranian Cultural Week, which hosted a series of programs and exhibits on Iranian culture.
 The series was attended by Iran's cultural ambassador and several Iranian cultural and political figures.

 On June 28, 2010, Mottaki demanded that the Philippine government conduct “an effective investigation” into a bus crash that left several Iranian medical students dead.
 Ambassador Senaga responded to Mottaki's concerns saying he has “been pursuing the incident.
-Iranian Ambassador to the Philippines Ali Asghar Mohammadi said that's "Iran is committed to improving its overall relationship with the Philippines".
+Iranian Ambassador to the Philippines Ali Asghar Mohammadi said that "Iran is committed to improving its overall relationship with the Philippines".

 On January 31, 2016, the Philippines expressed its plans to establish an honorary consulate in Kish considering the presence of Filipinos in the Iranian coastal city.